How

 beginning to have more options to getting CJ750

-sidecars and parts.
+sidecars and parts and the whole vintage BS has died out.
 What we have decided to do

 is to make a list of all the dealers in Beijing